A Fresh DIY Farmhouse Foyer Renovation

 It has to be personal.
 Don’t go grab whatever is trending at Target and chunk it up there on your wall.
 This is what welcomes you home every day!
 You deserve more than big-box “art”!

 What artwork will make you smile every time you see it?
 Have you made something yourself that could be displayed here?
 Do you have any hobbies you’d like to give a nod to?
 For us, having framed sheet music displayed is meaningful because my husband and I are musicians.
-I also throw whatever I’ve most recently painted on the ledge because….personal .
+I also throw whatever I’ve most recently painted on the ledge because….personal . (for a few more ideas for your walls check out this post.)

 A plant always breathes freshness into a space!
 Because it’s summer I like the tropical foliage of Monstera.
 But you could switch this out with evergreen branches in the winter or a pot of tulips in the spring.
 You can never go wrong with adding a bit of life to the mix!!